camclendenin/flashbox/README.md

 flashbox
 ========

-A super easy way to display custom status updates w/o using UIAlertView.
+A super easy way to display custom status updates w/o Alert Views.

 ## Usage

+- Add the Flashbox folder to your project
+- Import Spinner.h wherever you need flashboxes
-- To create a brief message to display an update and then fade away...
+- To create a flashbox, just call...

-  [Spinner flashbox:@"Foo"];
+  [Flashbox flashMessage:@"Foo"];

+A nice animated alert will appear on screen with your message and then fade away without a trace.

 ## Copyright